-- 5.2.5 Hydro Drive Linkage Adjustment: - a) Adjust Speed Control Linkage and Neutral Safety Switch - 1.
-Stop engine. - Move speed control lever (located on console) to the full forward position and check orientation of tabs on the ends of the speed control crank (fig. 8).
+5.2.5 Hydro Drive Linkage Adjustment:

+- Adjust Speed Control Linkage and Neutral Safety Switch - 1.
+Stop engine and wait for all moving parts to stop. - 2.
+Move speed control lever (located on console) to the full forward position and check orientation of tabs on the ends of the speed control crank (See Figure 9).
 These tabs should be pointing straight down at the 6 o'clock position or slightly forward.
-Adjust threaded yoke at the bottom of speed control linkage (fig. 8) until tabs are positioned correctly. - 3.
+Adjust threaded yoke at the bottom of speed control linkage (See Figure 9) until tabs are positioned correctly. - 3.
 Pull speed control lever back to neutral.
-Check that the dimension between the bottom forward tip of neutral switch actuating tab (located at the left hand rear corner of fuel tank) and the top of the fuel tank support is 7/8" (fig. 8).
-If it is not, bend tab on speed control crank to attain 7/8" dimension.
+Check that the neutral safety switch actuating tab has depressed the plunger of the switch so that there is about 5/16" between the tab and the switch (See Figure 9).
+If necessary, move the switch fore and aft.